KIT-HYD/geostatistics_lecture/exercises/fitting/README.md

 ## Task 4

-Can you find better / other parameters for the three models by trail-and-error fitting?
+Can you find better / other parameters for the three models by trial-and-error fitting?
 Copy your best guess for variogram parameters for each of the model into one table.

 ## Task 5